thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 When you want to **push back** against an undesired outcome, tell the party and the GM what part of the tale you want to change.

-Discuss with the others how it should happen, then **give up** a Burden.
+Discuss with the others how it should happen, then **lessen a Burden**.

 # cooperation moves